Using the IRS Data Retrieval Tool

-You can apply or re-apply for financial aid for the upcoming academic year as soon as possible after January 1st, using your (and your parents' if applicable) prior year income tax return at www.fafsa.gov.
+You can apply or re-apply for financial aid including loans, grants and need-based Baylor scholarships for the upcoming academic year as soon as possible beginning October 1, at www.fafsa.gov.
+Baylor's school code is 003545.

 Dependent Student or Independent Student?